richardkentng/richardkentng/README.md

 Hi, I'm Richard! 🖐

-I'm an upcoming Software QA Analyst! 🪲🛠
+I work as a Software QA Analyst! 🪲🛠

 I'm looking 👀 to collaborate on web development projects and learn together! 🤼‍♀️